My Humps: Reception

-Derision and accolades

 "My Humps" is regarded by multiple critics as the single worst song ever written.
+Despite this, it won the "Best Hip-Hop Video" at the 2006 MTV Video Music Awards, and Best Pop Performance by a Duo or Group with Vocals at the 2007 Grammy Awards.
 Rolling Stone readers voted the track number one in the "20 Most Annoying Songs" list.
 Ryan Schreiber of Pitchfork Media listed "My Humps" at number three on "The 15 Worst Releases of 2005" list, writing "Like 'Who Let the Dogs Out' before it, 'My Humps' is so monumentally vacuous, slapped together and tossed-off that it truly tests the definition of 'song';" and described it as a "five-minute commercial jingle."
 In his 2009 book Crap Lyrics, music journalist Johnny Sharp lists "My Humps" as "the worst song lyrics in the world", describing them as "objectification of the female form to sewer-like depths".